KpathaK21/diabetes_tracker/ai_services/README.md

 - Use the Food-101 dataset (https://data.vision.ee.ethz.ch/cvl/food-101.tar.gz)
 - Use your own dataset of food images

-### Training the Model
+### Training the Enhanced Model

-If you want to train the model with your own dataset:
+The enhanced model uses a more sophisticated architecture with fine-tuning capabilities:

 1. Organize your dataset in the following structure:
 ```